 Futhark is a data-parallel functional array language.
 Through various subcommands, the futhark tool provides facilities for compiling, developing, or analysing Futhark programs.
 Most subcommands are documented in their own manpage.
 For example, futhark opencl is documented as futhark-opencl.
-The remaining subcommands are documented in this page.
+The remaining subcommands are documented below.